 Favorites: St. Louis Ribs, Smoked Pulled Chicken Sandwich, Barbecue Pizza

 Ken’s Hardwood Barbecue

 5250 E. 22nd St.

 Ken uses Sahuarita-sourced pecan wood for his diverse range of barbecue styles.
-The authentic Southern sides are Soul Food Sundays are main draws too.
+The authentic Southern sides and Soul Food Sundays are the main draws.

 Favorites: St. Louis Pork Ribs, Fried Chicken (only available sometimes as a Sunday special), Ken’s Rye Pale Ale (collaboration with Green Feet Brewing)